sustech-nlp/Tag-Instruct/README.md

 The enhanced instruction dataset will be saved in the specified output directory.

+## 🧪 Testing
+For development and testing purposes, you can use GPT-4o-mini as a lightweight alternative by updating the model configuration in the respective scripts.

 ## 📝 Citation

 If you find this work useful, please cite our paper: